-Course and Examination Fact Sheet: Spring Semester 2023

-8,318: Financial Volatility

-ECTS credits: 4

-Overview examination/s

-(binding regulations see below)

-Decentral - examination paper written at home (in groups - all given the same grades) (50%)

-Examination time: term time

-Decentral - Oral examination (in groups - individual grades) (50%)

-Examination time: term time

-Attached courses

-Timetable -- Language -- Lecturer 8.318,1.00 Financial Volatility -- Englisch -- Audrino Francesco

-Course information

-Course prerequisites

-Basic knowledge in Statistics, Econometrics, and Time Series Econometrics/Analysis.

-Learning objectives

-This course provides the basic, fundamental knowledge needed to understand the main concepts in financial econometrics.
+Course and Examination Fact Sheet: Spring Semester 2024 8,318: Financial Volatility ECTS credits: 4 Overview examination/s (binding regulations see below) decentral - Oral examination and technical discussions, Analog, Group work individual grade (50%) Examination time: Term time decentral - Written work, Digital, Group work group grade (50%) Examination time: Term time Attached courses Timetable -- Language -- Lecturer 8,318,1.00 Financial Volatility -- English -- Audrino Francesco Course information Course prerequisites Basic knowledge in Statistics, Econometrics, and Time Series Econometrics/Analysis.
+Learning objectives This course provides the basic, fundamental knowledge needed to understand the main concepts in financial econometrics.
 It will teach students how to deal with possible practical applications related to that subject, going from data acquisition and filtering to the choice and use of the different packages in the freely online available R software.
 The course will prepare students to work for institutions belonging to the financial sector or to continue the academic studies by doing a Ph.D. in quantitative finance.
 Students will learn how to estimate and predict volatility and how to solve concrete problems that need to understand the behavior of financial volatility as a key ingredient, such as risk management or portfolio selection applications.
-In particular, students will properly apply the gained theoretical knowledge on a concrete dataset of their choice using the statistical R software and prepare a research paper summarizing their results.
+In particular, students will properly apply the gained theoretical knowledge on a concrete dataset of their choice and prepare a research paper summarizing their results.
+Course content Topic of this course is the estimation, modelling, and forecasting of the second-order time-varying dynamics of financial asset returns.

-Course content

-Topic of this course is the estimation, modelling, and forecasting of the second-order time-varying dynamics of financial asset returns.

 Prices of commodities or assets produce what is called time-series.
 Different kinds of financial time-series have been recorded and studied for decades.
 Nowadays, all transactions on a financial market are recorded, leading to a huge amount of data available, either for free in the Internet or commercially.
 Financial time-series analysis is of great interest to practitioners as well as to theoreticians, for making inferences and predictions.
 Furthermore, the stochastic uncertainties inherent in financial time series and the theory needed to deal with them make the subject especially interesting not only to economists, but also to statisticians and physicists.
 One of the most important common features exhibited by financial time series is time-varying volatility.
 Time-varying volatility refers to the tendency of small values to be followed by small values and large values to be followed by large values.
 It is now 20 years since the publication of Engle's (1982) seminal paper, which introduced ARCH to the world.
 The ARCH model was the first published paper that considered a parametric model for volatility.
 It had an enormous influence on both theoretical and applied econometrics, and was influential in the establishment of the discipline of Financial Econometrics.